tarufkhan/Hand-Tracking-in-Python/README.md

-# Hand-Tracking-in-Python
-Hand tracking and Controlling Windows Volume by finger gesture.
+# Hand tracking and Controlling Windows Volume by finger gesture.